TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

 The "parameter" part from the typolink function analyzes the entry on specific characters and converts the respective sections.
-Initially, the parameter entry will be separated at the blank spaces.
+Initially, the parameter entry will be separated by the blank spaces.

-If in the first part then a dot "." is found (if the case may be in before a slash "/"), an external link will be generated.
-If the dot "." is found after a slash "/", a file link is generated.
-If an "@" is found, an e mail link will be generated.
-If an integer is found, like "51", an internal link to the page with the ID "51" will be generated.
+If, in the first part, a "." (dot) is found (in the condition that it is before a forward slash [/]), an external link will be generated.
+If the dot (.) is found after a forward slash (/), a file link is generated.
+If an ampersand (@) is found, an email link will be generated.
+If an integer is found (i.e. 51), an internal link to the page with the ID "51" will be generated.
-If a leading hash "#" is found, a certain content element will be linked (for example, for a link to the content element with the ID #234 on the current page.
+If a leading hash (#) is found, a certain content element will be linked (i.e., a link to the content element with the ID #234 on the current page.
 In order to link to the page with ID 51 and content element #234, one would use 51#234).

 The second part of the parameter describes the destination of the link.
-Normally, this would be - like in the first example - defined by extTarget (for external links) or target (for internal links); but, it can be overwritten by using a second parameter.
+Normally, this would be, as in the first example, defined by extTarget (for external links) or target (for internal links), but it can be overwritten by using a second parameter.

 The third part will be converted to a class attribute for the link.

-If only a class attribute is needed, but no target, one has to fill the target part anyway, because the class has to be at the third place.
+If only a class attribute is needed, but no target, one has to fill the target part anyway, since the class has to be in the third position.
-To do that we can use the minus sign "-" instead of a target.
+To do that, we can use the minus sign (-) instead of a target.
 The line would then be the following::

    stdWrap.typolink.parameter = www.example.com - linkclass